deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 --ssh-host <master-node-name-1> \
 --ssh-host <master-node-name-2>
 ```

+> When running the command, make sure that you plan to delete the desired node!

 9. In the `bashible.service` logs, the newly created `<master-node-name-x>` node should have the message "nothing to do".